twse/random-stuff/README.md

 5. Visit the credits page via `about:credits` (Mozilla browser) or click the link at the beginning and the entry will appear straight away with the last updated date being changed.

 ## Adding one name to Mozilla credits list using GitHub's web user interface
 Only @gurumukhi may manage the list.
-You won't receive any emails when your name is added.
+You won't receive any emails when your name is added - this will only see your name, email and citation in the log.
 1. Go to the credits directory, click the names.csv file and the pencil at the top-right corner to edit it.
 2. Add your name at the end or use `echo name >> names.csv`.
 3. Use the name &lt;email&gt;: "citation" format for the commit message.